• Style Guides

 Jackie O style: Outfit inspired by Jackie Kennedy with striped blue shirtdress, yellow cardigan, pearl necklace, Jack Rogers sandals, and oversized tortoiseshell sunglasses

-Jackie was known for her taste in impeccably tailored dresses, skirts, and blouses; and as such I plowed through (what felt like) hundreds of dresses until I found one that cried out “Jackie”.
+Jackie was known for her taste in impeccably tailored dresses, skirts, and blouses; and as such, I plowed through (what felt like) hundreds of dresses until I found one that cried out “Jackie”.
 Luckily, I stumbled upon this adorably tailored striped shirtdress and knew that it was the one.
-And while a perfect dress is important to get her look, another essential to nailing Jackie’s wardrobe is this lovely mustard yellow cardigan; it screams All-American and looks so cute!
+And while a perfect dress is important to get her to look, another essential to nailing Jackie’s wardrobe is this lovely mustard yellow cardigan; it screams All-American and looks so cute!
 (Tie it around your shoulders for that Jackie feel.)

 To continue the quintessential Jackie O. look, I pulled two things that she was (almost) never without- a pearl necklace and a pair of oversized sunglasses.
 Look through all her pictures and you’ll almost always see her wearing one or both of these items.
-The sunglasses are great because they give her look that extra kick of attitude; meanwhile the single strand pearls add a dash of class to her outfit.
+The sunglasses are great because they give her look that extra kick of attitude; meanwhile, the single strand pearls add a dash of class to her outfit.

 Finally, I finished the outfit with Jackie’s signature sandals, Jack Rogers.
 You can read all about her history with the brand here, but suffice to say she’s the reason Jacks are a thing.